Sermon: Is America a Christian Nation? Summary (Part One)

 Given 27-May-17; 70 minutes

-Within the first year after the Church of the Great God began, in January 1992, I gave a series of sermons on government, because it had been an issue that created a current of disturbance within the Worldwide Church of God, that helped move to the eventual breakup.
+Within the first year after the Church of the Great God began, in January 1992, I gave a series of sermons on government ["Government (Part One)"], because it had been an issue that created a current of disturbance within the Worldwide Church of God, that helped move to the eventual breakup.
 It was not a major issue with most members, but some took issues strongly against the Worldwide Church of God’s brand of their internal government.

 My sermons on government, though they focused on the overall form of governance, did help me grasp that there was more to this issue than I originally thought.
 I became convinced that though God’s governmental structure is indeed from the top down, it is also the responsibility of each person under that government to control himself, to submit to the top down arrangement, so that everything functions smoothly.